BACHELOR OF ARTS IN SPEECH & HEARING SCIENCES

 Preparing to Study

 The Department of Speech and Hearing Sciences has moved to WSU Spokane.
-As of fall 2011, undergraduate students wanting to pursue a degree in speech and hearing sciences must take Ucores and electives on the WSU Pullman campus or at another institution prior to transitioning to Spokane to complete upper-division degree requirements.
+As of fall 2011, undergraduate students wanting to pursue a degree in speech and hearing sciences must take UCORE and electives on the WSU Pullman campus or at another institution prior to transitioning to Spokane to complete upper-division degree requirements.
 In addition, students starting out at WSU Pullman must also take SHS 205 (Introduction to Speech-Language Pathology and Audiology) before moving to Spokane.
-With the exception of the Tier III requirement, Ucores are not offered at WSU Spokane.
+With the exception of the Tier III requirement, UCOREs are not offered at WSU Spokane.
 Some limited online course options may be available.

 Students completing their degree in speech and hearing sciences at WSU Spokane may start their upper-division course work in the fall semester only.